smart-data-models/dataModel.WaterDistribution/WaterDistributionNetwork/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     tankBreadth:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Breadth of the Cuboid shaped water storage tank.'
+      description: Breadth of the Cuboid shaped water storage tank
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tankCapacity:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Maximum amount of water the water storage tank corresponding to this observation can hold.'
+      description: Maximum amount of water the water storage tank corresponding to this observation can hold
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tankDepth:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Depth of the water storage tank corresponding to this observation.'
+      description: Depth of the water storage tank corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tankDiameter:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Diameter of Cylindrical or Spherical water storage tanks.'
+      description: Diameter of Cylindrical or Spherical water storage tanks
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tankLength:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Length of the Cuboid shaped water storage tank.'
+      description: Length of the Cuboid shaped water storage tank
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     tankName:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Name of the water storage tank corresponding to this observation.'
+      description: Name of the water storage tank corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     tankShape:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Physical shape of the water storage tank corresponding to this observation.
+      description: 'Physical shape of the water storage tank corresponding to this observation.
 ENUM: [Cylindrical, Conical, Cuboid, Spherical]'
       enum:
         - Cylindrical
         - Conical